jchu33/WEPLBalancedTree/README.md

 maintains a tree of (word,count) pairs and an improvement factor IF (initially 0), and accepts six types of arguments:

-  TEXTFILE        Read words from TEXTFILE; increment the count for those that
+  TEXTFILE:        Read words from TEXTFILE; increment the count for those that
                   are in the tree; insert with a count of 1 those that are not

-  -d DICTFILE     Read words from DICTFILE; delete from the tree those that are
+  -d DICTFILE:     Read words from DICTFILE; delete from the tree those that are
                   in the tree

-  -print          Write the (word,count) pairs in the tree to the standard
+  -print:         Write the (word,count) pairs in the tree to the standard
                   output in inorder (that is, in alphabetic order), one word per line, preceded by its count, using the format "%3d %s\n"

-  -dump           Write the words (including those in internal nodes; see
+  -dump:           Write the words (including those in internal nodes; see
                   below) in the tree to the standard output in preorder, one word per line, using the format "%s".

-  -epl            Write the sum of the counts in the leaves and the weighted
+  -epl:            Write the sum of the counts in the leaves and the weighted
                   external path length for the tree to the standard output, using the format "%d, %d\n"

-  -set VALUE      Set the improvement factor IF to the integer VALUE
+  -set VALUE:      Set the improvement factor IF to the integer VALUE

 Each command line argument is processed at the time it is encountered.
 Thus with the command